Rock band Maneskin wins Eurovision Song Contest for Italy - News Break

 A crowd of 3,500 fans, who all tested negative for the coronavirus, watched the finalists perform live.

-Maneskin is Danish for moonlight, a tribute to De Angelis' home country.
-The band, which honed its musical style busking in Rome, won with a total of 529 points from second-placed France.
+Maneskin is Danish for moonlight, a tribute to the home country of bassist Victoria.
+The band won with a total of 529 points from second-placed France.
 Switzerland, which led after national juries had voted, finished third.

 United Kingdom singer James Newman's song, “Embers,” failed to ignite any love at all and did not score a single point, finishing last, just as the U.K. did at the previous Eurovision two years ago.